Navneet-Biswas/ap.org/README.md

-Kindly provide your valid login credentials in "config.properties" file vailable in "Configuration" folder
+Kindly provide your valid login credentials in "config.properties" file available in "Configuration" folder